 The Center for Innovation and Entrepreneurship offers a variety of programming of interest to future entrepreneurs at Western New England University.
 By utilizing workshops, academic programs, and our popular Speaker Series, the Center fosters entrepreneurial thinking across our Colleges of Arts and Sciences, Business, Engineering, and Pharmacy, and our School of Law.
 The Center also assists small businesses and entrepreneurial start-ups in the Pioneer Valley with professional services and informational and educational resources.

 Each fall, Western New England University hosts a 3 Day Startup (3DS) event, a 72-hour learning-by-doing campus workshop that teaches entrepreneurial skills to university students in an extreme hands-on environment.
 3DS is an organization that that helps campuses organize entrepreneurial workshops to provide their students experience in creating a start-up company.
 Undergraduate and graduate students in all majors are invited to participate in the Western New England University event at which local entrepreneurs serve as mentors and judges.

 One product resulting from the event has become a start-up.
-AnyCafé, creator of a travel brewer, was invited to participate in a 3DS event in Austin and participated in the Valley Venture Mentors’ (VVM) Accelerator Program for burgeoning entrepreneurs, and raise $90,000 on Kickstarter.
+AnyCafé, creator of a travel brewer, was invited to participate in a 3DS event in Austin, participated in the Valley Venture Mentors’ (VVM) Accelerator Program for burgeoning entrepreneurs, and raise $90,000 on Kickstarter.
 Graduated team members are now running the start-up full-time.
 You can view AnyCafé's President Logan Carlson's TEDx Talk on Youtube.